codejigglers/Appointo/README.md

 # Appointment app integration with Gmail

-# Flow of of login/ logout user case in app
+# Flow of signin/ signout use case in app
 * Profile activity is launcher activity
 * If user has not signed in with gmail ProfileActivity redirects to LoginActivity for Login with Gmail.
 * Once users is signedIn with gmail SignInActivity returns following userInformation to Profile Activity